evgenyshipko/evgenyshipko/README.md

 ### 🧠 Currently working on:
 - 🧑‍🏫 LLM/RAG chat bot for help business, which able to answer to user's questions based on company documentation (Go)
-- 🎬 Backend for video conversion service MP4 → GIF (Node.js)
+- 🎬 Telegram bot for code review: assigns tasks to reviewers from telegram chat (Go)
-- ☁️ Metrics collector service (Go)
+- ☁️ Metrics collector service: collects CPU and Memory metrics and saves it to PostgreSQL DB
 ### You can find out more in my pins: